Nutrient Trading Workgroup

 A water quality trading program can be administered in several ways.
 Geosyntec Inc. and the Environmental Resources Coalition produced a report detailing possible arrangements.
 These entities also ran simulations of potential water quality trading programs in two real Missouri watersheds.
 These watersheds are the South Fork of the Salt River watershed, which discharges to Mark Twain Lake, and the Spring River watershed in the southwest part of the state.

 Water quality trading programs have been successfully implemented in other places.
 Long Island Sound is the target waterbody for a trading program to control nitrogen discharges in Connecticut and New York.
 Other programs are currently in development or underway in Ohio, California, and Virginia.
 EPA provides further details on how water quality trading fits with the goals of the federal Clean Water Act.

-Comments/questions on the Missouri Water Quality Trading Framework Version of May 13, 2016 are due to Joe Engeln by June 6.
+Missouri Water Quality Trading Framework Version of June 15, 2016

 Upcoming Workgroup Meetings